AdaCore/training_material/courses/rust_essentials/200_error_handling/88-error_handling.lab.rst

 =================================
-Exercise: Rewriting with Result
+Exercise: Rewriting With Result
 =================================

 ---------------------------------
-Rewriting with Result Problem
+Rewriting With Result Problem
 ---------------------------------

 In this exercise we're revisiting the expression evaluator exercise that